mrmatho/7dt-slides/pages/7-cyber-excel-2-passwords.md

 - Generate strong, unique passwords
 - Autofill login forms
 - Examples: LastPass, 1Password, Bitwarden, Built-in browser password managers
+- Risks:
+    - If someone hacks your password manager, they can access all your passwords
+    - If you forget your password manager password, you lose access to all your passwords
+    - You have to be able to access your password manager whenever you need to login to anything

 ---
 layout: center